ekaktusz/ekaktusz/README.md

 ### Hi there 👋
-I'm Csaba Ekart, Software Engineer from Budapest.
-I have 5+ years of experience writing C++, Java, Python and Lua.
-I'm interested in Game Development / Computer Graphics, Backend development, Android development, Linux and Machine Learning.
+I'm Csaba Ekart, Software Engineer from Budapest, enthusiastic hobby game developer.
+I have 6+ years of experience writing C++, Java, Python and Lua.
+I use C++ and Java daytime, and C++, Rust, Godot, Lua in my hobby projects.
-- 🎮 I’m currently having fun with C++ and [SFML](https://www.sfml-dev.org/), and exploring [raylib](https://www.raylib.com/index.html).
+- ⚡ Nowadays in my personal projects I usually use C++, Lua and Rust.
+  - For games I work alone on, I prefer to use [SFML](https://www.sfml-dev.org/) and [raylib](https://www.raylib.com/index.html), but I want to take a look on [Bevy](https://bevyengine.org/) as well.
+  - When we work in team and we need results quickly, we tend to use Godot or the amazing LÖVE framework and Lua.
-- We just finished on 4th place with our first game on Game Off 2022: [Elephant in The Room](https://zahkros.itch.io/elephant-in-the-room) (made with [PICO-8](https://www.lexaloffle.com/pico-8.php) the best fantasy console))
+- 🎉 We finished on 4th place with our first game on Game Off 2022: [Elephant in The Room](https://zahkros.itch.io/elephant-in-the-room) (made with [PICO-8](https://www.lexaloffle.com/pico-8.php) the best fantasy console)).
+Since then we made several games with my friends under the "Gerappa Games" name.
+You can check out our works on [my itch.io page](https://ekaktusz.itch.io/).
-- Participated on Ludum Dare 52 with our game [Ursa Maior](https://ldjam.com/events/ludum-dare/52/ursa-maior)
 <!--
 **ekaktusz/ekaktusz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.